Jhostynxon García: Boston Red Sox

 He began the season by posting a .256/.355/.393 slash line with 19 runs off 30 hits, 3 home runs, and 29 strikeouts in 117 at-bats before being promoted to the Triple-A Worcester Red Sox on May 20, where he slashed .417/.440/.708 with 5 runs, 10 hits, 2 home runs and only 5 strikeouts in his first six games.
 García was selected for the 2025 MLB All-Star Futures Game to play for the American League team, and struck out twice in his two plate appearances.

 On August 21, García was recalled to the Boston Red Sox from Worcester after outfielder Wilyer Abreu was placed on the 10-day injured list with a calf sprain.
 García was assigned uniform number 51, and travelled to New York City to join the team in a four-game series against the New York Yankees.
 He made his major-league debut in the second game of series, starting in right field for the game of August 22; he went 0-for-3 at the plate with a walk.
 On August 28, García recorded a double in the 5th inning of Boston's final game of a four-game series against the Baltimore Orioles for the first hit of his major league career.
+He played in five games for Boston during his rookie campaign, going 1-for-7 (.143) with two walks.

+Pittsburgh Pirates

+On December 4, 2025, the Red Sox traded García and Jesus Travieso to the Pittsburgh Pirates in exchange for Johan Oviedo, Tyler Samaniego, and Adonys Guzman.
+García was optioned to the Triple-A Indianapolis Indians to begin the 2026 season.